visgl/luma.gl/docs/api-reference/core/model.md

 ### transform(options : Object) : Model

-Renders the model with provided uniforms, attributes and samplers.
+Renders the model with provided uniforms, and samplers.
 Calls `Program.draw()` with rasterization turned off.

 * `discard`=`true` (Boolean) - Turns off rasterization
 * `feedbackBuffers`=`null` (Object) - Optional map of feedback buffers.
 A `TransformFeedback` object will be created, initialized with these buffers, and passed to `Model.draw`.